Emman-24/Coffe-Machine/README.md

 if it runs out of something, it shows a notification.
 You can get three types of
 coffee: espresso, cappuccino,
 and latte.
-Since nothing’s for free, it also collects the money.
+Since nothing’s for free, it also collects the money. if you like this solution, don't forget start to give me a start.

 ## Roadmap